OpenCQRS/OpenCQRS/docs/Domain-Service.md

 <a name="update-aggregate"></a>
 ### Update Aggregate
-Updates an existing aggregate with new events from its stream, applying any events that occurred after the aggregate's last known state.
+Updates an aggregate with new events from its stream, applying any events that occurred after the aggregate's last known state.
+If the aggregate does not exist, a new one is stored.
 ```C#
 var streamId = new CustomerStreamId(customerId);
 var aggregateId = new OrderAggregateId(orderId);